 As mentioned above, an inventory strategy is key to effectively managing your business's main assets – its tangible products.
 By keeping a clear strategy on hand, you are well-equipped to complete your business accounting needs next tax season.
 Everything you need to have a smooth tax filing experience will be up-to-date and accessible.

 If you are a smaller business or start-up, it is likely you will not need a robust system at first, but make sure you implement strategies today that will grow with you tomorrow.
 Developing a strategy that works with you throughout the life of your business will serve you as well as your overall business strategy does.

 Let's look at how to create an inventory strategy for your small business.

 To create an effective inventory strategy for your small business, you need to first consider what your business needs are and then implement strategies that best fit your needs.
 Here are a few ways to create the key components of an inventory strategy, broken down by the physical aspect and accounting aspects of inventory management.

 Physical Inventory Management

-If you are a larger enterprise, you’ll likely choose in favor of a warehouse, which adds a small amount of complexity in your inventory strategy, since you will have to account for the flow of products in and out of the facility.
+If you are a larger enterprise, you'll likely choose in favor of a warehouse, which adds a small amount of complexity to your inventory strategy since you will have to account for the flow of products in and out of the facility.